 ii.
 ‘NHS’ (Not for Highway Service)

-tyre that has had all its manufacturer/brand/model information removed so that the tyre can no longer be identified, or
+7. A tyre has had any of the following information removed or concealed so that the tyre can no longer be identified (Figure 7-1-3):

-6. A wheel is not compatible with the tyre fitted to it for rim profile, flange height, or valve fitment.
+8. A wheel is not compatible with the tyre fitted to it for rim profile, flange height or valve fitment.

 b) not correctly attached to the vehicle.